Andrei-Bursuc/Database-Project/Clinical and Health Ophthalmology Databases.md

  select * from pacienti where year(data_nasterii) <= 1990 OR year(data_nasterii) >= 2000;

+**- like**<br> Display the last name, first name, and date of birth for patients whose first name starts with the letter A.
-**- like**<br Sa se afiseze numele, prenumele si data nasterii pentru pacientii al caror prenume incepe cu litera A select nume, prenume, data_nasterii from pacienti where upper(prenume) like 'A%';
+<br> select nume, prenume, data_nasterii from pacienti where upper(prenume) like 'A%';

 **- inner join**<br>  Sa se afiseze pentru fiecare interventie din clinica numele interventiei, numele pacientului si numele medicului care a efectuat interventia select intrv.procedura, pac.nume as nume_pacient, pac.prenume as prenume_pacient, med.nume as nume_medic, med.prenume as prenume_medic from interventii intrv